KDE/documentation-docs-kdenlive-org/getting_started/quickstart.rst

   :width: 400px
   :alt: First clips in the timeline

 Since some cutlery is needed as well, grab the spoon clip and drop it on the first track as well (track V2).
 Then drag the Napoli to the beginning of the timeline (otherwise the rendered video would start with some seconds of plain black), and the Spoon right after the Napoli, such that it looks like in the image on the left.
-(Where I have zoomed in with :kbd:`Ctrl` + :kbd:`Wheel`.)
+(Where I have zoomed in with :kbd:`Ctrl + Wheel`.)

 .. image:: /images/Kdenlive_Quickstart-TimelineCursor.png
   :align: left
   :alt: Timeline cursor

 The result can already be previewed by pressing :kbd:`Space` (or the :guilabel:`Play` button in the project monitor).
 You will see the Napoli directly followed by a Spoon.
 If the timeline cursor is not at the beginning, the project monitor will start playing somewhere in the middle; you can move it by dragging it either on the timeline ruler or in the project monitor.
-If you prefer keyboard shortcuts, :kbd:`Ctrl` + :kbd:`Home` does the same for the monitor that is activated.
+If you prefer keyboard shortcuts, :kbd:`Ctrl + Home` does the same for the monitor that is activated.
 (Select the :menuselection:`Project Monitor` if it is not selected yet before using the shortcut.)

 .. image:: /images/Kdenlive_Quickstart-Resize-Marker.png